ThomasBrazier/PiSlice/README.md

 # PiSlice

+[//]: # (Hide the complexity behind)

+[//]: # (Manipulate features that have a sense/meaning e.g. exon ranks gene categories...)

 Package in active development (BETA).

-Estimate Pi and other population genomics statistics (PiN, PiS, Tajima's D, GC content) for a given list of windows coordinates.
+Estimate Pi and other evolutionary and population genomics statistics (PiN, PiS, Tajima's D, GC content) for a given list of windows coordinates.

 Genomic analyses from chromosome to gene scale (e.g. explore the intron/exons structure).